Diomedes: Early myths

-Tydeus was Athena's favorite warrior at the time, and when he was dying she wanted to offer him a magic elixir (which she had obtained from her father) that would make him immortal.
+Tydeus was Athena's favorite warrior at the time, and when he was dying she wanted to offer him a medicine (which she had obtained from her father) that would make him immortal.
 However, she withdrew the intended privilege in apparent disgust when Tydeus gobbled down the brains of the hated enemy who had wounded him.

-Diomedes was four years old when his father was killed.
+Diomedes was about four years old when his father was killed.
 At the funeral of their fathers, the sons of the seven fallen champions (Aegialeus, Alcmaeon, Amphilocus, Diomedes, Euryalus, Promachus, Sthenelus, and Thersander) met and vowed to vanquish Thebes in order to avenge their fathers.
-They were called "the Epigoni" because they were born "after everything has happened".
+These seven sons were known as the Epigoni ("offspring").

 Ten years later, the Epigoni set out to launch another expedition against Thebes, appointing Alcmaeon as their commander-in-chief.
 They strengthened their initial forces with contingents from Messenia, Arcadia, Corinth, and Megara.
 This army, however, was still small compared to that of Thebes.

 The war of the Epigoni is remembered as the most important expedition in Greek mythology prior to the Trojan War.
-It was a favorite topic for epics, but, all of these epics are now lost.
-The main battle took place at Glisas where Prince Aegialeus (son of Adrastus and heir to the throne) was slain by King Laodamas, who was in turn killed by Alcmaeon.
+It was a favorite topic for epics; but all of these epics are now lost.
+The main battle took place at Glisas where prince Aegialeus (son of Adrastus and heir to the throne) was slain by King Laodamas, who was in turn killed by Alcmaeon.
 With their king dead, the Thebans, believing this to be the end for them, sought counsel from the seer Tiresias, who urged them to flee the city.
 They did so, and, faced with no opposition, the Epigoni entered the city, plundering its treasures and tearing down its great walls.
 Having achieved their objective, the Epigoni returned home, but not before they installed Thersander, son of the fallen prince Polynices (the instigator of the first Theban expedition), as the city's new ruler.

 As Diomedes and the Argive forces travelled home, an elderly King Adrastus died of grief upon learning that his son Aegialeus had perished in the battle; as such, Diomedes was left as the last of Adrastus' male descendants.
 That being so, upon returning home to Argos, Diomedes ascended to the throne.
 In order to secure his grasp on the throne, Diomedes married Aegialeus' daughter, Princess Aegialia.